 - Dust with icing sugar when the cake is completely cooled

-1. The amount of fruits and types of it is entirely up to you.
+- The amount of fruits and what type you want to use is entirely up to you.
 I’d recommend to use orange peels if you can because it enhances the flavour a lot.
+I have also made this cake just with cashew nuts and dates with some raisins and that’s worked really well too

-3. If you plan to ice the cake, reduce sugar by 1/3 cup.
-This cake is sweet enough on it’s own.
+- If you plan to ice the cake, reduce sugar by 1/3 cup.
+This cake is sweet enough on its own.